rock-core/rock-and-syskit/source/basics/recap.html.md

 ### Runtime

 We've only had a glimpse on the Syskit runtime workflow.
-[Let's dig deeper](../runtime_overview/index.html){: .btn .btn-primary}
+[Let's dig deeper](../runtime_overview/index.html){: .btn-next-page}